Online application: https://upitt.infoready4.com/#competitionDetail/1880409

 Can Pitt Momentum Funds projects be reallocated to individual research projects?

 Reallocation to projects should be explained and justified in the proposal, but such a use is unlikely to align with the intent of the Scaling Grant program.
-A strategically deployed set of smaller individual projects may make a credible Seeding or Teaming Grant, but a high bar will be set for demonstrating the relevance of that reallocation to the goals of the Seeding and Teaming Grant programs.
+A strategically deployed set of smaller individual projects may make a credible Priming or Teaming Grant, but a high bar will be set for demonstrating the relevance of that reallocation to the goals of the Priming and Teaming Grant programs.

 Can Pitt Momentum Fund be used to support other pilot projects?